Planning-Inspectorate/appeal-planning-decision/packages/appeals-service-api/README.md

 The microservice API for the appeals service

+## Tests

+unit tests `.test.js` should be written next to the file it is testing

+integration tests `.spec.js` should be written next to the endpoint it is testing, and are run by `/src/routes/v2/index.test.js`

 ## Feature Flag

 We have incorporated Azure feature flag functionality into this repo.
 Feature flags should be set up in the infra, and can be used by importing the `isFeatureActive` function from `src/configuration/featureFlag`, and specifying the name of the feature flag in the parameters, i.e.: